theislab/sfaira/docs/adding_datasets.rst

     Developmental stage (age) of individual sampled.
     Choose from HSAPDV_ for human
     or from MMUSDEV_ for mouse.
-    Note: There has been updates related to the naming of human developmental stages in HSAPDV recently that are not not fully reflected on OLS and on the main ontology release.
-    In particular, this affects a difference in refering to a particular year of life:
-    ``53-year-old stage`` and ``53-year-old human stage``.
-    If you get an error for one version, just choose the other one.
-    At the time of this update to the sfaira documemtation, ``53-year-old stage`` is the valid notation.
 - disease and disease_obs_key [ontology term]
     Choose from MONDO_.
 - ethnicity and ethnicity_obs_key [ontology term]